gyrogovernance/science/docs/Notes/Notes_16_Constants.md

 - **Macro**: The universe sits in perpetual equilibrium maintained by the SNB's gravity
 - **Micro**: Mass emerges as the scale where this equilibrium becomes possible

-The Balance Constant Σ_eq ≈ 1.3 × 10^39 m²·K·kg^-2 is the bridge - it quantifies the total equilibrium capacity that connects:
+The Balance Constant B_i ≈ 1.3 × 10^39 m²·K·kg^-2 is the bridge - it quantifies the total equilibrium capacity that connects:
 - The largest scale (cosmic horizon R_H)
 - The smallest scale (Planck mass normalization)
 - The coldest background (SNB at T_eq)